Crossbell-Box/xLog/README.md

 ### Easy

 Connect with your **Web3 Wallet** or **Email**.
-Build your own site with custom domains, subscriptions, likes, comments, minting as nft, RSS and more in one second.
+Build your own site with custom domains, subscriptions, likes, comments, minting as NFT, RSS and more in one second.
 No fees, no friction.

 ![](https://raw.githubusercontent.com/Crossbell-Box/xLog/dev/public/assets/easy.png)